CarInsurance.com Insights

 • Independent agents: Independent agents work for several companies.

 “A captive agent is an agent who can only sell one company,” White says.
-“This means they will not shop the best price for you because they only have one product to offer.”
+“This means they will not shop for the best price for you because they only have one product to offer.”

 “Sometimes it is easier to go through an insurance brokerage – because we can shop for the customer and find affordable prices by searching several insurance companies for the coverage desired,” McKenzie says.
 “If you use an online quoting service to receive multiple insurance quotes, you will likely be spammed with phone calls and emails from several insurance companies trying to offer a quote.”